-Type Erasure - Java does not keep record all versions of LinkedList<T>
+Type Erasure - Java does not keep record all versions of LinkedList<T> as separate types.

 i.e. We cannot check like this: